dustywhite7/Econ8320/SlidesCode/9 - Scipy and Optimization.md

 You will add a Logistic Regression method to your `RegressionModel` class.
 You will need to do the following in order to implement Logistic Regression:
 - Create a function to calculate the log-likelihood function (see [these slides](https://github.com/dustywhite7/Econ8320/blob/master/SlidesPDF/9-2%20-%20Logit%20Primer.pdf) for a guide)
 - Use gradient descent
-- Calculate the model standard error (for use below)
+- Calculate the model standard error (see Logit primer slides above)
 - Calculate coefficient standard errors, z-statistics, and p-values